ebolloff/featurecorder/README.md

 Now Selenium will record the elements with the ID, not the css selector because unexcact.

 So let's record some tests.
+Please check in the Ontohub project that the test you want to record doesn't exist already.
+Also notice, that Selenium will record every input as plaintext, so create a new account with a different password on test.ontohub.org.
 Start Selenium, go to test.ontohub.org and click the record button.
 Everything you interact with the site now will be recorded.
 With a right click you can add commands like `assertText` or `verifyTitle` so check, if a expected element is present.
 If you're done just click the record button again and the record will stop.
 Now you can export the test as XML via File -> Export Test Case As... -> XML Formatter.

 The time is now that you need to install this gem.
 With `featurecorder -h` you can see the options of this gem.